 MI is an evidence-based communication methodology for enhancing conversations about change, which specifically explores and resolves ambivalence to influence the motivational processes that facilitate change.
-Critical to this process is an interpersonal context of empathy, acceptance and partnership, with this relational foundation both a primary cause of improvement as well as a facilitator of positive client language surrounding change (The Relational Hypothesis: (21).
-In turn, technical MI communication skills that shape and enhance this language further are adopted, with better MI skills predicted to increase the frequency and strength of client arguments in favour of change (‘Change Talk’), decrease client arguments in opposition to change (‘Sustain Talk’) and, in turn, positively influence behavioural outcomes (The Technical Hypothesis: (22).
-Process research examining this ‘causal chain’ of effect offers strong empirical support for the link between MI skills and client response language (23), whilst the link between client response language and change outcomes is ‘promising’ (24).
-Commitment Change Talk (referencing agreement, intention or obligation regarding behaviour change) has been framed as a key causal predictor of subsequent behaviour change within the Technical Hypothesis (22), suggested by Amrhein et al. (25) as indicative of clients that are approaching the resolution of ambivalence (conflicting ideas or emotions) on proposed change(s).
+Critical to this process is an interpersonal context of empathy, acceptance and partnership, with this relational foundation both a primary cause of improvement as well as a facilitator of positive client language surrounding change (The Relational Hypothesis: [21].
+In turn, technical MI communication skills that shape and enhance this language further are adopted, with better MI skills predicted to increase the frequency and strength of client arguments in favour of change (‘Change Talk’), decrease client arguments in opposition to change (‘Sustain Talk’) and, in turn, positively influence behavioural outcomes (The Technical Hypothesis: [22].
+Process research examining this ‘causal chain’ of effect offers strong empirical support for the link between MI skills and client response language [23], whilst the link between client response language and change outcomes is ‘promising’ [24].
+Commitment Change Talk (referencing agreement, intention or obligation regarding behaviour change) has been framed as a key causal predictor of subsequent behaviour change within the Technical Hypothesis [22], suggested by Amrhein et al. [25] as indicative of clients that are approaching the resolution of ambivalence (conflicting ideas or emotions) on proposed change(s).

 Existing research on MI within VHHM is in its infancy.
-Svensson et al. (26,27) suggest MI is perceived by veterinarians to be highly relevant to their profession and that training can create meaningful shifts towards MI-consistent communication practice that are associated with increased client Change Talk.
-The exemplary design (28) of MI training underpinning these data – 6 days stretched over 7 months to enable coaching, feedback and self-directed learning - is, however, time intensive.
-Whilst more brief MI training can never claim to offer the opportunity to learn MI in all its nuance and depth (29), shorter MI training can still evidence meaningful outcomes (30) and is likely more suited to the time-limited nature of veterinary practice.
+Svensson et al. [26,27] suggest MI is perceived by veterinarians to be highly relevant to their profession and that training can create meaningful shifts towards MI-consistent communication practice that are associated with increased client Change Talk.
+The exemplary design [28] of MI training underpinning these data – 6 days stretched over 7 months to enable coaching, feedback and self-directed learning - is, however, time intensive.
+Whilst more brief MI training can never claim to offer the opportunity to learn MI in all its nuance and depth [29], shorter MI training can still evidence meaningful outcomes [30] and is likely more suited to the time-limited nature of veterinary practice.
 Research examining whether more brief MI training significantly impacts veterinary communication is therefore imperative to support evidence-based dissemination of MI to cattle practitioners.
-Additionally, Svensson et al’s (27) examination of client outcomes did not capture immediate, within-consultation linguistic transitions during VHHM consultancies.
-This detail is critical to understand how specific within-session veterinary communication behaviours influence farmers’ Change Talk and Sustain Talk and their resulting commitment to change in discussions of herd health management (the MI ‘causal chain’; 20).
+Additionally, Svensson et al’s [27] examination of client outcomes did not capture immediate, within-consultation linguistic transitions during VHHM consultancies.
+This detail is critical to understand how specific within-session veterinary communication behaviours influence farmers’ Change Talk and Sustain Talk and their resulting commitment to change in discussions of herd health management (the MI ‘causal chain’; 20, 31].

 To explore the provision of a brief MI training experience for improving communication skills of veterinarians and enhancing farmer engagement within VHHM consultancies, this study therefore examined 3 research questions.
 First, to understand whether brief MI training (BMIT) is sufficient to change veterinarians’ communication behaviour: 1) Does BMIT significantly impact the verbal behaviour of veterinarians and their farm clients when assessed using a pre-post intervention design?; Secondly, to explore the VHHM ‘causal chain’: 2) are specific veterinary verbal behaviours more or less likely than chance to lead to Change, Sustain or Neutral farmer response language than others? and 3) are specific veterinary verbal behaviours more or less likely than chance to lead to farmers articulating Commitment Change Talk (referencing agreement, intention or obligation regarding behaviour change)?